jzbontar/mc-cnn/README.md

 Install [Torch](http://torch.ch/), [OpenCV 2.4](http://opencv.org/), and
 [png++](http://www.nongnu.org/pngpp/).

-Run all following commands in the same directory as this README file.
+Run the following commands in the same directory as this README file.

 Compile the shared libraries: